scottpham/simple_webcrawler/readme.md

 - Uses realistic browser headers and viewport
 - Handles HTTPS errors gracefully
 - Cleans up resources when finished or interrupted

-## Performance Notes

-- Playwright is slower than `requests` but captures all content
-- Use `--delay` to be respectful of target servers
-- Consider running fewer concurrent crawls
-- GUI mode (`--gui`) is useful for debugging but slower

 ## Troubleshooting